Termination of employment after parental leave in 2026

 When is an employee entitled to 100% wage replacement after returning from parental leave?

-If the employer is not able to assign the employee to a job that corresponds to the employment contract, and they do not conclude an agreement on a change in the employment relationship, a so-called obstacle to workarises on theemployer’s side.
-The employer must then provide the employee with wage compensation amounting to 100%of the average earnings until the end of the employment relationship or until the obstacle to work is removed.
+If the employer is not able to assign the employee to a job that corresponds to the employment contract, and they do not conclude an agreement on a change of employment, a so-called obstacle to work on the part of the employer arises.
+The employer must then compensate the employee for100% of the average wage until the end of the employment relationship or until the obstacle to work has ceased.
 This situation is not a statutory ground for dismissal.

 Are you solving a similar problem?